-In compliance with national regulations, the World Bank's ESS 10, and international standards, stakeholder engagement is the basis for building strong, constructive, and responsive relationships that are essential for the successful management of a project's environmental and social impacts.
+In compliance with national regulations, the World Bank's ESS 10, and international standards, stakeholder engagement is the basis for building strong, constructive, and responsive relationships that are essential for the successful management of a project's design, implementation and environmental and social impacts and opportunities.
 Similarly, in order to develop an effective SEP, it is necessary to determine who the stakeholders are and understand their needs and expectations, and their priorities and objectives in relation to the Project.